 The frosting!
 The star of this show!
 It’s simply a basic cream cheese frosting but what makes it extra special is the “secret” ingredient which is the flavoring that’s added.

-Vanilla & Butter Nut flavoring makes this cake over the top good!
-You should be able to find it in your local grocer, but if you can’t find it there, it is available on Amazon here…
+Vanilla & Butter Nut flavoring (by McCormick, now called Cake Batter Flavor) makes this cake over the top good!
+You should be able to find it in your local grocer, but if you can’t find it there, it is also available on Amazon.

 Plus, toasted pecans between the layers and on top for an added crunch and nutty flavor.